jayqi/reprexlite/README.md

 pip install reprexlite
 ```

-Optional dependencies can be specified using the ["extras" mechanism](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras), e.g., `reprexlite[pygments]`.
+Optional dependencies can be specified using the ["extras" mechanism](https://packaging.python.org/tutorials/installing-packages/#installing-setuptools-extras), e.g., `reprexlite[black]`.
 Available extras are:

 - `black` : for optionally autoformatting your code
 - `pygments` : for syntax highlighting and the RTF venue